Philly City Employee Alleges Whistleblower Retaliation

 A former Philadelphia city employee is alleging that he was fired from his job at the Controller’s Office for refusing to participate in a cover-up of misused city money.

-Ralph Kaplan was a recently-hired auditor who was reviewing a city bond program in the fall of 2011.
+Rafael Kaplan was a recently-hired auditor who was reviewing a city bond program in the fall of 2011.
 During the audit, he discovered that $2.2 million had been spent on back taxes and other bills by a cultural institution called the New Freedom Theatre, when the enabling legislation indicated that the money was for capital and infrastructural improvements.

 What’s more, the Controller’s Office had signed off on the expense before the money was ever spent.
 When he reported his findings, Kaplan claims he was called into a meeting with his supervisor and told that the audit would be issued without any mention of the theater.